jayveeong/SEscript/README.md

 # Configuration Using Local Bridge

+In this step we are not going to use SecureNAT and SecureDHCP.
+Instead, we are going to use dnsmasq as our DHCP server.

 After the installation of the script you should disable the secure NAT from virtual HUB as the script enable it automatically.